How 1804 Coffee Is Renewing The Haitian Coffee Industry

 3. Sell the land and look for work in Port Au Prince.

-If the Hurricane didn’t discourage coffee farming, the economic climate of the last one hundred years has.
+If the Hurricane didn’t discourage coffee farming, the economic climate of the last one hundred years would have.
 Capital to maintain cash-flow throughout the year is not easily found, and poor infrastructure makes getting from the mountains to the export markets difficult.
-Furthermore, many farmers never learned to read or write and learning about newer and better farming practices is a challenge.
+Furthermore, many farmers never learned to read or write, and learning about newer and better farming practices is challenging.

 eric englishPressing On

 Eric and the 1804 Coffee team are currently developing plans for their first farm regeneration project in response to Matthew.
 The goals are to increase coffee production and reforest the Creole Garden, a multi-crop growing area designed to feed locals.
-They also plan to help the farm adopt practices that are better for the plants and more efficient in general.
+They also plan to help the farm adopt practices that are generally better for the plants and more efficient.

 We are a small start-up company and resources are limited, so raising awareness is key through our social media platforms.
 But our farm regeneration project couldn’t have come at a better time We believe this investment in our first farm will help to raise the hope of the community.
 As we are on the ground in Haiti, talking to farmers, they see us working, they know we will be around for the long term and able to provide more assistance in the future.

-Eric is a very hands-on, in the field person.
+Eric is a very hands-on, in-the-field person.
 When I met him at Coffee Fest, his strong listening skills and compassion were immediately apparent to me.
-I have no doubt those attributes will be the catalyst for many relationships and developments in Haiti.
+I do not doubt those attributes will catalyze many relationships and developments in Haiti.
 Coffee farmers of the island nation don’t need someone who demands change.
 They need someone who will listen and empower them to make their own change, someone like Eric.’

 Gimme The Coffee

 Eric and his crew are able to invest in the Haitian coffee community through the success of their coffee roasting venture, 1804 Coffee.
 Several months ago I was able to try some of their Pine Fore offering.
-I had never tasted coffee from Haiti before, and I wasn’t disappointed.
+I had never tasted coffee from Haiti before and wasn’t disappointed.

-If you want to try some of Haiti’s best coffee and encourage a business that supports the island’s farmers, definitely check out 1804 Coffee and buy a bag (or three) of their coffee.
+If you want to try some of Haiti’s best coffee and encourage a business supporting the island’s farmers, check out 1804 Coffee and buy a bag (or three) of their coffee.

 wae_6519